 Special Projects

-Since its founding in 1961, the Dane County Historical Society has started several special projects.
-To help the public find out more about each of them, DCHS has developed a page for each one.
-You’ll find summaries below.
+Since its founding in 1961, the Dane County Historical Society has sponsored several special projects.
+To help the public learn more about them, DCHS has developed a separate page for each.
+You’ll find summaries and a link below.

 Ferdinand Kronenberg Architectural Drawings Digitization Project